 To help illustrate this in more detail, let’s look at some real-world hardware.
 The Replicator 2 is a great example of how part spacing can affect your sequential printing clearance.
 The Replicator 2 blower fan sits right next to the extruder nozzle, which means that this printer has almost zero sequential printing clearance if the parts being printed are fairly close together (see top image).
 However, if the part spacing increases, the blower fan is no longer an issue and the X-axis rails become the new limiting factor (see bottom image).
 There are still some printers that won’t be able to use sequential printing regardless of the part spacing, but this is a great example of how you can still use this feature with a little extra forethought and planning.
 If you need help determining if your printer has sufficient clearance, please contact our support staff.

 Now that you know if your printer is compatible, the process to use sequential printing is extremely easy.
-You can follow the exact same steps outlines in the Multiple Process, Continuous Printing Section, however, we need to select a different option when we finally prepare our FFF processes.
+You can follow the exact same steps outlined in the Multiple Process, Continuous Printing Section, however, we need to select a different option when we finally prepare our FFF processes.
 Instead of selecting the continuous printing mode when we choose what processes to prepare, we select the sequential printing option.
 This requires us to enter a value for the vertical clearance that was described above.
 For the Replicator 2 example we have a measured clearance of 12mm, assuming the parts are far enough apart to avoid collisions with the blower fan.
 Enter the appropriate value for your printer and then press OK to prepare the combined G-Code file.
 If you followed these steps correctly, you can now enjoy better looking and more efficient multi-part prints!